t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

 plt.show()
 ```

-From the looks of this heatmap, activation scores in the tenth layer of the
+By the looks of this heatmap, activations after attention scoring in the tenth
-model are most sensitive to changes between clean and corrupted tokens.
+layer of the model seem most sensitive to changes between clean and corrupted
+tokens.
+Might this be the location where the model has learned something about
+the difference between "." and "!"?

 ### Steering the model

+Let's investigate.
+Below, we'll attempt to modify the activations at this layer
+in hopes that we can alter the model's behavior.
+If we can **steer** the model
+towards generating text with one token or another, that would be further
+evidence that we've been able to isolate where it has learned a relationship
+between "." and "!".

+First, let's move the model back to a CPU.
+This isn't strictly necessary, but
+`TransformerLens` defaults to GPUs when it can find them, and not all of the
+following functionality works with that setup.

 ```{code-cell}
 :tags: [output_scroll]
 model.to("cpu")
 ```

+With this done, we define a function to produce a **steering vector**.
+The idea
+here is that, at a given point in the network, we access the model's
+activations for two tokens.
+Then, using these activations we make a new vector
+that represents the tokens' relationship.
+That vector is what we'll send to the
+model to alter its activations.

+You'll likely recognize the logic here.
+It's the first step in the analogy
+setup we used for static embeddings.
+Once we get the activations for each
+token, we simply subtract one from the other to define their relationship.

 ```{code-cell}
 def make_steering_vector(clean, corrupt, name = None, model = model):